baobabsoluciones/cornflow/cornflow-dags/DAG/rostering/README.rst

 - Store holidays: the days in which the store is closed and therefore nobody works.
 - Employee downtime: the days in which an employee can not work due an illness.
 - Employee preferences: starting and number of hours preferences for one day.
+- Weekly schedule: starting and ending hours for each week day.
+- Schedule exceptions: starting and ending hours for a specific date.

 - Parameters: